Friday, October 30, 2015

 Waiting for a decision from the big bosses

 One lucky guy was designated to retrieve the valuable GPS beacon.
-The ocean is very warm in October, but dressed in protective gear it was a bit of a struggle for him to wade into the thigh deep water and remove the heavy beacon, still transmitting its location at 21 14.5 N and 86 44.1 W. It is good thing the beacon was removed, or we could have had ships trying to take a position reading off of our house.
+The ocean is very warm in October, but dressed in protective gear, it was a bit of a struggle for him to wade into the thigh-deep water and remove the heavy beacon, still transmitting its location at 21 14.5 N and 86 44.1 W. It is a good thing the beacon was removed, or we could have had ships trying to take a position reading off our house.
 We envisioned an unscheduled cruise ship visit similar to the Costa Concordia that ran aground in Italy in 2012.

 Oct 7th 2014 - before beacon was removed